 UPMC East is a Primary Stroke Center certified by The Joint Commission.
 As a certified Stroke Center, UPMC East has proved that it meets the standards for prompt stroke patient care.
 Our program offers stroke patients the following benefits:

-Physicians at UPMC Northwest have 24-hour-a-day access to specialists at the UPMC Stroke Institute in Pittsburgh in order to bring a higher level of stroke treatment and care to their patients.
-Real-time telemedicine consultations are provided in several other specialties as well.
+Physicians at UPMC East have 24-hour-a-day access to specialists at the UPMC Stroke Institute in Pittsburgh in order to bring a higher level of stroke treatment and care to our patients.